November 5, 2025

 When you know the line is about to get long, you can move around your staff to get more employees working the drive-thru lane, or even have them recommend orders that can be completed quickly.
 When lines are shorter, employees can recommend items with higher margins that are more expensive and take more time to create.

-The popular meal kit delivery service, Blue Apron, used business analytics to forecast demand for their orders and recipes.
-Each week they sent its subscribers a mixed menu of meals for purchase, and thanks to predictive analytics, they were able to use various data insights to avoid product spoilage and fulfill orders.
+The popular meal kit delivery service, Blue Apron, used business analytics to forecast demand for its orders and recipes.
+Each week, they sent their subscribers a mixed menu of meals for purchase, and thanks to predictive analytics, they were able to use various data insights to avoid product spoilage and fulfill orders.

-To do this, Blue Apron looked at customer-related insights that consisted of historical data of how often a customer made specific orders.
+To do this, Blue Apron looked at customer-related insights that consisted of historical data on how often a customer made specific orders.
 There was also recipe-related data that focused on a customer’s preference for recipes in the past.
-Finally, they looked at seasonal trends to see if there were purchasing patterns of higher or lower order rates for a specific time of year.
+Finally, they examined seasonal trends to determine if there were purchasing patterns of higher or lower order rates at specific times of year.

-Thanks to predictive analytics, Blue Apron was able to better understand their customers, improve the user experience, predict shifting preferences, and even identify how tastes in meals change over time.
+Thanks to predictive analytics, Blue Apron was able to better understand its customers, improve the user experience, predict shifting preferences, and even identify how tastes in meals change over time.

 The Growth Hackers's CEO, Jonathan Aufray, took the time to share how they use business analytics.
 "At Growth Hackers, we use business analytics to track our traffic sources and the number of leads we generate.
 This allows us to understand which marketing strategies work and which ones don't, allowing us to optimize the least performing ones, drop some, and double down on the marketing channels that give the best results."